Azure/azure-docs-sdk-java/docs-ref-conceptual/overview.md

            .create();
  ```

 Review the [install instructions](java-sdk-azure-install.md) to start using the libraries immediately with your Java projects.
 Set up authentication and run sample code against your own Azure subscription in the [get started article](java-sdk-azure-get-started.md).
-The [concepts article](java-sdk-azure-concepts.md) article goes into the conventions the libraries use and how to leverage them to simplify your application code.
-New features, breaking changes, and migration instructions are available in the [release notes](java-sdk-release-notes.md).
+The [concepts article](java-sdk-azure-concepts.md) article details how the use the features of the management libraries to simplify your development.

+## Sample code and reference

 The following samples cover common automation tasks with the Azure Management libraries for Java and have code ready to use in your own apps:

 - [Virtual machines](java-sdk-azure-virtual-machine-samples.md)
 - [Web apps](java-sdk-azure-web-apps-samples.md)
 - [SQL Database](java-sdk-azure-sql-database-samples.md)

 A unified [reference](java-sdk-reference.md) is available for all packages in both the service and management libraries.
+New features, breaking changes, and migration instructions are available in the [release notes](java-sdk-release-notes.md).